 - First make the crust: Place all the ingredients in a large bowl and mix until homogenous.
 Make it into a small disk.
 Wrap tightly with stretch film and refrigerate for at least 2 hours or overnight.
 Take it out 30 minutes before rolling out.

-- In the mean time, place apples in Calvados and let them marinate for an hour.
+- In the meantime, place apples in Calvados and let them marinate for 30 minutes.

-- Roll the dough into 11-inch circle on lightly floured counter.
-Loosely roll the dough around rolling pin, then gently unroll it evenly onto a 9 inch tart pan.
+- Roll the dough into an 11-inch circle on a lightly floured counter.
+Loosely roll the dough around rolling pin, then gently unroll it evenly onto a 9-inch tart pan.
 Lift up the edges of the dough, and using your fingers, ease it down into the corners of the pan.
 Gently press the dough into fluted sides and discard the excess dough.
 Using a fork, pierce all over the dough and place it in the freezer for 30 minutes.

 - Adjust oven rack to the middle position and heat oven to 400 degrees.